 We will have to configure Live so MIDI events are received from and sent to OSCulator.
 Same thing for TouchOSC, OSC events are received from and sent to OSCulator.

 In Live go in the Preferences, under the “MIDI Sync” tab and enable the Track and Remote columns for “OSCulator Out” and “OSCulator In” interfaces.
 This will enable us to record events and send control events to OSCulator as well.

 Now, launch TouchOSC on your iPhone.
-Please make sure you have the latest version installed so automatic configuration will be enabled.
+Please make sure you have version 1.2 installed so automatic configuration will be enabled.

 We will configure the yellow slider so it can control the volume of the first track in Live: